Novak Djokovic could face fine for touching umpire

 But, according to the official grand slam rule book, Djokovic could find himself hit with a $US20,000 ($A30,000) fine, although penalties are discretionary.

-The rules state: “Players shall not at any time physically abuse any official, opponent, spectator or other person within the precincts of the tournament site.
-Violation of this Section shall subject a player to a fine up to $US20,000 for each violation.”
+“Players shall not at any time physically abuse any official, opponent, spectator or other person within the precincts of the tournament site.
+Violation of this Section shall subject a player to a fine up to $US20,000 for each violation,” the rules state.

 But Djokovic doesn’t believe he overstepped the mark.